-338. (Delayed acceptance)
+- 341. (Delayed acceptance) - (1) Where cases a notice of acceptance of the offer that states an acceptance period reaches the other party after the expiration of the acceptance period, if the offeror could realize that the notice of acceptance was dispatched within the term which the notice of acceptance could reach with in the acceptance period in usual cases, the offeror must dispatch a notice of delayed acceptance to the offeror without delay.
+If the offeror fails to dispatch such notice, the delayed acceptance deemed to be effective.

-An acceptance that reaches the offeror after the expiration of the acceptance period shall be deemed a new offer.

-339. (Acceptance of offer with modification)

-(1) If the acceptor attaches a condition or any other modification to the acceptance, such purported acceptance shall be deemed a new offer.
-A contract shall be formed when the original offeror accepts such new offer.

-(2) If the condition or modification attached to the acceptance does not substantially change the original offer, the intended acceptance shall serve as an acceptance of the original offer.
-The contents of the contract shall incorporate the condition or modification contained in the intended acceptance unless the offeror raises an objection to the condition or modification immediately after receipt of the acceptance.

-340. (Formation of contract by acts recognized as acceptance)
+- (2) The offeror can regard the notice of acceptance which reached the offeror after the acceptance period as a new offer. - 342.
+(Acceptance of offer with modification) - (1) The acceptance, to which the acceptor attaches any condition or any other substantial modification, shall not be vaid, but such purported acceptance shall be a new offer.
+A contract shall be formed when the original offeror accepts such new offer. - (2) If the condition or modification attached to the acceptance does not substantially change the original offer, unless the offeror raises an objection immediately, the acceptance is deemed valid.
+The contents of the contract shall incorporate the condition or modification contained in the intended acceptance unless the offeror raises an objection immediately. - 343.
+(Formation of contract by acts recognized as acceptance)